 Therapeutic medicines against the coronavirus infection Covid-19

-Not only vaccines are being developed against the pandemic with the coronavirus SARS-CoV-2, but also medicines are being tested.
+Not only vaccines are being developed against the coronavirus SARS-CoV-2 pandemic, but also existing medicines are being tested and new ones invented.

 The following links will take you directly to specific parts of this article:

-The focus is particularly on medicines that have already been approved for another disease or are at least in development.
-They can be converted more quickly than a completely new development.
+Even though the development of vaccines against the new coronavirus is proceeding at an unprecedented speed, hopes are pinned on finding medicines to treat those already infected.
+The focus is particularly on medicines that have already been approved for the treatment of another disease or are at least in development.
+This is because they can be converted more quickly than a basic new development.
+Pharmaceutical researchers speak of "repurposing" the medicines.
+In Covid-19, these medicines usually belong to one of the following four groups:

-- Antiviral medicines originally developed for HIV, Ebola, hepatitis C, influenza, SARS or MERS (two diseases caused by other corona viruses).
-They are designed to block the reproduction of the viruses or prevent them from entering lung cells.
-An old anti-malaria medicine is also being tested; its effectiveness against viruses has only recently been discovered.
+- Antiviral medicines originally developed for Ebola, hepatitis C, influenza, SARS or MERS (two other coronavirus diseases).
+They are designed to prevent the viruses from entering or multiplying in body cells.

-The European Medicines Agency (EMA) has therefore appealed to companies and research institutions to organise joint multinational, multi-arm, controlled and randomised patient studies for their medicines, if possible:
+The European Medicines Agency EMA therefore appealed to companies and research institutions at an early stage to organise multinational, multi-arm, controlled and randomised patient studies for their medicines, if possible:

-- "Multi-arm" and "controlled" means that patients are divided into groups, each of whom receives a different treatment: All receive the same basic medical treatment, but each group except one also receives one of the medicines to be tested.
+- "multi-arm" and "controlled" means that patients are divided into groups, each of which receives a different treatment: All receive the same basic medical treatment, but each group except one additionally receives one of the medicines being tested.
 In the last group (the control group), however, the basic medical treatment remains the same.

 - "Randomized" means that the patients willing to participate are randomly assigned to one of the groups.